michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Leaderboard results

-We do not store sensitive personal data.
+No sensitive personal information is collected.

+Profile photos are NOT stored in the cloud.

 1.6.
 In-App Purchases

-Apple may supply device identifiers to validate purchases.
+Apple may provide device identifiers and transaction information to verify purchases.
-These identifiers are handled entirely by Apple and are not visible to us.
+These identifiers are processed solely by Apple and are never visible to us.

 2. Information We Do NOT Collect

-Beat My Best does not collect, store, or access:
+Beat My Best does not collect:

 Full legal names

-Emails
+Email addresses

+Phone numbers (except hashed for matching)

 GPS or precise location

 Messages or chat content

-Health/medical data (HealthKit, clinical records, biometrics, etc.)
+HealthKit or medical data

+Biometrics

 Advertising identifiers (IDFA)

 Behavioral analytics

-Third-party advertising data
+Third-party tracking data

-Photo libraries
+Photo library scans

 Audio recordings

-The app uses no advertising SDKs, no analytics SDKs, and no tracking technologies of any kind.
+Beat My Best uses no advertising SDKs, no analytics SDKs, and no tracking technologies.

 3. How We Use Information

-We use collected information only for:
+We use collected data only to:

-Competitive Mode
+Enable Competitive Mode

-Leaderboards

-Friend matching

-Profile customization

-Tracking streaks, goals, and progress
+Match friends who also use the app

+Display leaderboards

+Track streaks and personal goals

+Customize user profiles

-We do not sell, rent, or share user data with third parties.
+We do not sell, rent, or share any user information with third parties.

 4. Sharing With Others

-Based on user settings, the following may be visible to other users:
+Depending on user settings, the following may be visible to other users:

-Nickname

-Profile photo (optional)

-Streaks, scores, and goals
+Username

+Streaks and performance metrics

 Leaderboard rankings